Solonarv/rpg-notes-mink-pendleham/Session Logs/Session 01.md

 Off we go to the engineering department.
 This faculty is inside of a small basement, kinda dark, very annoyed-looking guy sitting at the counter.
 Counterguy: what do you want?
 Haskell: we're looking for the guy who was working on the art faculty's blood fountain.
-Counterguy: annoyed about the fountain. looks through docs, finds: one Adrian Fonbram, studying engineering and fleshsmithing (double major), also has a small business in the city: "deliveries", called Squirrel and Quarrel. hasn't been seen since he started working on the fountain. doesn't have his home address but does have his business address.
+Counterguy: annoyed about the fountain. looks through docs, finds: one Adrian von Brahm, studying engineering and fleshsmithing (double major), also has a small business in the city: "deliveries", called Squirrel and Quarrel. hasn't been seen since he started working on the fountain. doesn't have his home address but does have his business address.
 Asks us to tell Adrian to come back and do some real engineering instead of this art nonsense.

 We decide to check out Misgan's apartment first, since it's closer.
 The apartment block is actually quite nice; fenced in by a special purpose-made thorny plant, doors open though.
 Guard looks at us to make sure we don't make trouble, but doesn't stop us.
 Haskell knocks on the door.
 Most of us notice a sudden quiet; there was a shuffling noise, before.
 Haskell knocks on the door again, hard: put on your pants! we need to talk to you.